 Spend your next day at the southern tip of Corsica exploring the fascinating fortress town of Bonifacio.
 The town’s immense history and breath-taking location are among several factors behind paying a visit to Bonifacio, reinforced further by the possibility of mesmerising trips to the nearby Lavezzi Islands.

-Abandon your northern bearing early on day five and stop at the vibrant and stylish city of Porto Vecchio on the east coast.
+Abandon your northern bearing early on day five of your Corsica itinerary and stop at the vibrant and stylish city of Porto Vecchio on the east coast.
 Spend your time dining on delicious Corsican cuisine as your overlook the water, admiring the many yachts floating into the harbour, and exploring some of the surrounding beaches such as wonderful San Ciprianu.

 Make your way gradually to the northern tip of the island, via the interesting and bustling city of Bastia.
 Cap Corse will be the primary focus on the sixth day of your perfect week in Corsica, and whether you choose to spend it lazing on beaches or exploring the photogenic landscapes by bicycle, the natural beauty of Cap Corse will keep you captivated throughout the day.

-Spend your final day making the most of Corsica’s glorious 1000 km coastline.
+Spend the final day of your Corsica itinerary making the most of the island's glorious 1000 km coastline.
 The beaches of the Desert des Agriates will be your oyster, hopping from the likes of Loto Beach to Saleccia Beach.
 Retire to the attractive little commune of Saint-Florent for an indulgent evening spent enjoying fresh seafood and drinks as the sun sets on your final day in Corsica.